 - Increase the pressure via the method designed with your model machine,( i.e. air pressure or spring pressure)

 - Film feed vacuum not adequate.
+How to keep my vacuum belt from slipping?

 - Check that the vacuum setting is turned on as described in the operations manual.